 If you enable line or command numbers, Databricks saves your preference and shows them in all of your other notebooks for that browser.

 Command numbers above cells link to that specific command.
 If you click the command number for a cell, it updates your URL to be anchored to that command.
-If you want to link to a specific command in your notebook, right-click the command number and choose copy link address.
+To get a URL link to a specific command in your notebook, right-click the command number and choose Copy Link Address.

 You can choose to display notebooks in dark mode.
 To turn dark mode on or off, select View > Theme and select Light theme or Dark theme.

-Cell content consists of cell code and the result of running the cell.
-You can hide and show the cell code and result using the cell actions menu at the top right of the cell.
+Cell content consists of cell code and the results generated by running the cell.
+You can hide and show the cell code and result using the cell actions menu at the upper-right of the cell.

 To show hidden cell code or results, click the Show links: